 “Just a sec, I’ll buzz you up.
 Dorothy’s still getting ready.”

 I don’t want to exaggerate my reaction to having to sit with the roommates while Dorothy finished drying herself after a shower and then got dressed.
-I will say it was unexpected, more than a little annoying to have to answer questions for an age group I thought I’d passed through quite a few years earlier, that shot me back to those Saturday nights in high school when mothers and fathers would meet me at the door like Praetorian guards and we’d have an uncomfortable back and forth about our plans for the night, which would have nothing to do with what I had in mind no matter what their daughter might have in hers or what she’d told her parents our intentions might be.
+I will say it was unexpected, more than a little annoying to have to answer questions for an age group I thought I’d passed through quite a few years earlier, that shot me back to those Saturday nights in high school when mothers and fathers would meet me at the door like Praetorian guards and we’d have an uncomfortable back and forth about our plans for the night, which would have nothing to do with what I had in mind or what their daughter might have told them our intentions might be.

 No matter what I thought of it, I filled a soft chair in the white-walled living room with a few framed landscape photographs and a bookshelf and a corduroy couch the roommates, Ann and Rebecca, sleek and suntanned, sat on with their legs crossed.
 They were a few years older than Dorothy, a little more worldly, I could tell, and, I also gleaned not long into our discussion, protective of her, as if she were a younger sister not quite ready to be deflowered.
 All that afternoon I had, of course, expected something different.
 The roommates might have been out and we might have skipped the usual first date formalities and got right down and dirty, had a wonderful screw in her bedroom before we put our clothes back on and walked a few blocks to The Lucky Garden, where, after our exhaustive workout, we’d devour orders of chicken and shrimp and fried rice and dumplings.
 But each inquiry from the roommates (“You’ve only known each other a few weeks?”
 “Dorothy mentioned you wouldn’t be there much longer, is that how you usually work?”), and my subsequent answers (“That’s right, four of them.”
 “I’m a consultant, yes.
 I’m sent to companies to put out fires, you might say.”), had me cringing over my rather crude anticipations and led to an immediate deflation of my libido, so much so that, by the time Dorothy appeared in the doorway fifteen minutes later the wild sexual union with her I’d practiced over and over in my mind had morphed into something much more tame, such as a slow walk in the fading sunlight and some benign handholding.

 Still, she looked beautiful in tight, faded black jeans and a simple white shirt with two buttons undone.
 Her hair was down.
-Unleashed from the professional office appearance I was used to, the flow of light, silken curls fell down her back in so sexy a way that, to hell with her snappy guard dog roommates, I wanted to embrace her right there and let my fingers get caught up in the tangle as I pressed into her.
+Unleashed from the professional office appearance I was used to, the flow of light, silken curls fell down her back in so sexy a way that, to hell with her snappy guard dog roommates, I wanted to embrace her right there.
 But there’d be no requiting our love at that moment.
 If the point had been to take control of the situation away from me, the roommates had done their job.
 Yet the thought of moving in for a kiss continued to enter my thoughts as I ignored them and stared at Dorothy.
 She hadn’t stopped smiling since she’d entered the room with a look as if surprised to find Ann and Rebecca sitting with me.

 To show my good manners I said, “Would you like to sit here?
 I’ll take the other chair.”